 Should my child learn to swim with a life jacket, puddle jumpers or water wings on?

-Think about it: Those bulky devices can hinder proper swim movements and backtrack progress when it comes to swimming without the device.
-Plus, water wings aren’t U.S. Coast Guard-approved floatation devices, and they can slip off or leak air.
+Think about it: Those bulky swim life jackets can hinder proper swim movements and backtrack progress when it comes to swimming without the device.
+Plus, water wings aren’t U.S. Coast Guard-approved flotation devices, and they can slip off or leak air.
 The same goes for those bathing suits with the floaty built in: It can ride up and not provide the safety you expect it to.

 When should my child wear a life jacket while swimming?

 When to put your child in a life jacket while swimming at the beach or a pool is your decision, since you – as the parent– know your child best and you know the situation.
 Varying factors like your child’s skill level with swimming, type of water and the constant supervision you’ll be providing (right there next to her, or watching from a few feet away).

 But that’s why swimming lessons at Goldfish Swim School are important: They provide extraordinary results that helps you gauge your child’s ability to be safer in the water.

 Life jackets save lives, as does being able to recognize the signs of drowning (because it’s not the flailing arms like so many movies depict!).
 We want to make sure that every time you go swimming, you have a GOLDEN experience!

 When does my child need to wear a life jacket on a boat or other water vessel?